 What are the Australian tax dates?

-Life is pretty hectic these days, it can be easy to miss important dates.
+Life is pretty hectic these days, and it can be easy to miss important dates.
 But missing deadlines could lead to penalties or missed refunds, so it’s essential to plan ahead.
-Here are some key dates to keep in mind for tax-time so you’re prepared:
+Here is a summary of key dates to keep in mind for tax time:

 How long do I need to keep my tax records in Australia?